The Thurston norm of graph manifolds: Preliminaries

 \bd[Vertical and horizontal surfaces] Let $S\subset M$ be a properly embedded surface.
-We say that $S$ is \emph{vertical} if it is a union of nonsingular circle fibers.
-We say that $S$ is \emph{horizontal} if it intersects the fibers transversely. \ed
+We say that $S$ is \emph{vertical} if it is a union of regular circle fibers.
+We say that $S$ is \emph{horizontal} if it intersects the regular fibers transversely. \ed

 \bprop\cite[Propositions 10.4.9 and 10.4.10]{martelli} Let $S\subset M$ be a properly embedded surface and suppose $M$ is not diffeomorphic to $S^2\times S^1$ nor to $\mathbb{RP}^2\widetilde{\times} S^1$.
 If $S$ is incompressible, $\partial$-incompressible and no component of $S$ is $\partial$-parallel, then $S$ is isotopic to either a vertical or a horizontal surface. \eprop